 Dr. Christie joined the Max Planck Florida Institute in July 2010 as Research Group Leader in Synaptic Signaling and Computation.
 Prior to this appointment, Dr. Christie conducted research at the Vollum Institute at the Oregon Health and Science University in Portland, Oregon, where he completed his doctoral and post-doctoral work.
-While at the Vollum Institute, he was awarded a National Research Service Award.
-He currently serves as an ad hoc editor for the Journal of Neurophysiology and the Journal of Neuroscience and is also a member of the Society for Neuroscience.
 He has joint faculty appointments with Scripps Florida and Florida Atlantic University.

 Rowan M.J., Tranquil E., Christie J.M.
 (2014).
 Distinct Kv channel subtypes contribute to differences in spike signaling properties in the axon initial segment and presynaptic boutons of cerebellar interneurons.
 J. Neurosci.
 34(19):6611-23.

 Christie, J.M., Chiu, D.N., Jahr, C.E.
 (2011).
 Ca2+-dependent enhancement of release by subthreshold somatic depolarization.
 Nat.
 Neurosci.
 14: 62-68.

 Christie, J.M. and Jahr, C.E.
 (2009).
 Selective expression of ligand-gated ion channels in L5 pyramidal cell axons.
 J. Neurosci.
 29: 11441-11450.

 Christie, J.M. and Jahr, C.E.
 (2008).
 Dendritic NMDA receptors activate axonal calcium channels.
 Neuron.
 60: 298-307.